jchristn/DatabaseWrapper/README.md

 If you find an injection attack that will defeat the sanitization layer built into this project, please let me know!

 ## Simple Example
-Refer to the test project for a more complete example.
+Refer to the test project for a more complete example with sample table setup scripts.
 ```
 using DatabaseWrapper;
 DatabaseClient client = new DatabaseClient(DbTypes.MsSql, "localhost", 0, null, null, "SQLEXPRESS", "test");